 Example The app, after one hour of watching the video, should show a banner.
 Such conditions are often hard-wired into the code, so testing something like this in a way other than code interference can be cumbersome.

 In the beginning, you should also choose one platform to start with because learning two at once can be problematic.
 Dividing your goals into smaller ones is always a good idea.
-However, in the future, it will be definitely easier to start learning the same thing on the android platform because certain steps will overlap or be similar.
+However, in the future, it will definitely be easier to start learning the same thing on the other platform because certain steps will overlap or be similar.

 Some of the steps listed below for learning how to mock application data in code can be done on your own without help of a developer or access to the project.
 They are useful in tester's work not only for data mocking and are versatile enough to make them worth getting acquainted with even at the beginning of a testing adventure.

-1. To begin with, you must learn how to use a terminal (command line).
+1. To begin with, you must learn the commands and how to use a terminal (command line).

 Possibility to interact with all tool functions, such as the ones used when building a project, which in this case is a must because it is difficult to build it without using a terminal.